Trial by ordeal: Hot water

-First mentioned in the 6th-century Lex Salica, the ordeal of hot water required the accused to dip their hand into a kettle or pot of boiling water (sometimes oil or lead was used instead) and retrieve a stone.
-Assessment of the injury was similar to that for the fire ordeal.
+First mentioned in the 6th-century Salic law, the ordeal of hot water required the accused to dip their hand into a kettle or pot of boiling water (sometimes oil or lead was used instead) and retrieve a stone.
+Assessment of the injury was similar to that of the fire ordeal.
 An early (non-judicial) example of the test was described by Bishop Gregory of Tours in the late 6th century.
-He describes how a Catholic saint, Hyacinth, bested an Arian rival by plucking a stone from a boiling cauldron.
-Gregory said that it took Hyacinth about an hour to complete the task (because the waters were bubbling so ferociously), but he was pleased to record that when the heretic tried, he had the skin boiled off up to his elbow.
+He describes how a Catholic priest, Jacintus of Ravenna, bested an Arian rival by plucking a ring from a boiling cauldron.
+Gregory said that it took Jacintus about two hours to complete the task, due to the rapid boiling, but when the Arian tried after him, his skin was quickly boiled off up to the elbow.

-Legal texts from the reign of King Athelstan (Lived: – 27 October 939, Ruled: 924 – 939) provide some of the most elaborate royal regulations for the use of the ordeal in Anglo-Saxon England, though the period's fullest account of ordeal practices is found in an anonymous legal text written some time in the 10th century.
+Legal texts from the reign of King Athelstan during the first century CE provide some of the most elaborate royal regulations for the use of the ordeal in Anglo-Saxon England, though the period's fullest account of ordeal practices is found in an anonymous legal text written sometime in the 10th century.
 According to this text, usually given the title Ordal, the water had to be close to boiling temperature, and the depth from which the stone had to be retrieved was up to the wrist for a 'one-fold' ordeal and up to the elbow for a 'three-fold' ordeal.
-The distinction between the one-fold and three-fold ordeal appears to be based on the severity of the crime, with the three-fold ordeal being prescribed for more severe offences such as treachery or for notorious criminals.
+Suspects of trivial offenses were typically sentenced to the onefold ordeal, while the threefold ordeal was prescribed for more severe offences such as treachery or for notorious criminals.
 The ordeal would take place in a church, with several in attendance, purified and praying to God to reveal the truth.
-Afterwards, the hand was bound and examined after three days to see whether it was healing or festering.
+Afterwards, the hand was bound and examined after three days to see whether it was healing or festering, under the assumption that God would heal the innocent but not the guilty.
+This ordeal continued to be practiced up until the 12th-century in Catholic churches in remote areas.

-This was still an isolated practice in remote 12th-century Catholic churches.
-A suspect would place their hand in the boiling water.
-If after three days God had not healed their wounds, the suspect was guilty of the crime.